SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 Ability Cards:
  - All ability card shots have increased damage
- - Aunn's second card effects all characters and effect is increased
  - Yachie Ex otters can be strengthened/weakened with Yachie's cards
  - Saki Ex wolves can be strengthened/weakened with Saki's cards
  - Yuuma Ex eagles can be strengthened/weakened with Yuuma's cards